11k/dockerstiny/README.md

 # dockerstiny

 A collection of Dockerfiles and config files that enable you to easily run Destiny.gg (website and chat) locally on your computer for development purposes.

-Only tested on macOS.
-Windows and Linux users beware.
+Tested on macOS, Linux, and Windows (via Linux on WSL2).

 ## Requirements
 * [Docker](https://www.docker.com/)